Displacement In Psychology: Defense Mechanisms & Mental Health

 According to the American Psychological Association (APA), displacement can be defined as a “transfer of feelings or behavior” from the original object to another.
 Generally viewed as a defense mechanism of the unconscious mind, a displaced emotion is usually one in which a person transposes a feeling from its original source to a less threatening object.
-In a classic example, a person who feels anger toward their boss may not direct their anger at the source for fear of repercussion.
-Instead, they may display anger toward a waiter or find themselves lashing out at a friend for a minor inconvenience.
-Becoming aware of one's emotions and the source of our frustrations, however, may prove key to learning how to live with unsettling feelings.
+In a classic example, a person who feels anger toward their boss may not direct their anger at the source due to fear of repercussions.
+Instead, they may display anger toward a waiter or lash out at a friend for a minor inconvenience.
+Becoming aware of your emotions and the source of your frustrations, however, may prove key to learning how to live with unsettling feelings.
 A licensed therapist can help you through this process online or in person.

-According to Sigmund Freud, defense mechanisms may act as psychological strategies in our unconscious mind, which is the part of the mind of which we may not be directly aware.
+According to Sigmund Freud, defense mechanisms may act as psychological strategies in our unconscious mind, which is the part of the mind that we may not be directly aware of.
 Defense mechanisms often aim to safeguard us from anxiety that can come from thoughts and feelings we find unacceptable.

 More recent psychological theories tend to recognize defense mechanisms as acceptable strategies and consider them problematic only when they are used in excess or are deemed immature.